 A person that is exposed to loud noise repeatedly will not just risk hearing damage and tinnitus but the noise might also affect the body in other ways.
 It can for example increase the blood pressure, change the breathing rhythm and change the gastric acid production.
 In turn, this will have a negative effect on the blood circulation, sleep and digestion, which can lead to headache, sickness, tension in the macules and both physical and psychological tiredness.
 All of these symptoms can lead to impaired attention.

 A good working environment is therefore not just good for the employee, but also for the employer that will get a more efficient and healthier workforce.
-Read how easy it can be to prevent noisy and high sound levels when blowing with compressed air.
+Click the button and learn more about how you can improve the work environment and decrease the risk of occupational injuries when blowing with compressed air.